LucasReinaldo/react-typescript-eslint-prettier-boilerplate/README.md

 ## 📚 How to clone and use

-To clone and run this application, we will need NodeJS + Yarn (or NPM) installed on computer and the [GoBarber Backend API](https://github.com/LucasReinaldo/react-typescript-eslint-prettier-boilerplate).
+To clone and run this application, we will need NodeJS + Yarn (or NPM) installed on computer.

 After this clone the repository, from our command line: